schooltechx/youtube/svelte/svelte-kit/sveltekit-fullstack/src/routes/firestore/Readme.md

 update all client with less effort.
 I don't want to make complex demo so I use similar schema for most of database demo.
 Code is simple enough for study but not for production.
 I will make proper tutorial for Firebase soon (Firebase, Realtime Database, etc).
 Please use [Firebase console](https://console.firebase.google.com/) for manage data.
+Firebase 9 quite difference from 8 please check [this tutorial](https://www.youtube.com/watch?v=gEaY2GZMino&list=PL4cUxeGkcC9jERUGvbudErNCeSZHWUVlb&index=7)
 Firebase did not create javascript code so I have to define type for data.
 Please check types.d.ts.
 Please check [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html)